emillinddahl/tictactoe-client/README.md

 it can be downloaded from their website by following the link below Link for Eclipse : https://www.eclipse.org/downloads/

-Start the server:
-To run the server in Eclipse, it is needed to be import in a new workshop in a new project.
-Once imported, go to run->Run Configurations and make a new java Application.
-Change the name of the java run configuration to 'server' and find the project location by browsing.
-Then tell the Main class to be 'Server', just the project name.

 Start the client:
 To run the client in Eclipse, it is needed to be import in a new workshop in a new project.